Travel security plans will make you safer while abroad.

 [01:30] – International travel requires research and planning.

-[02:00] – American travel company provides US point of contact.
+[02:00] – American travel company provides a US point of contact.

 [02:50] – Select an established itinerary in risky locations.